thekioskman/mean_reversion_strategies/README.md

 ## Linear Regression
 Another method we can use to get the hedge ratio between *two* stocks is to use a linear regression.
 The concept here is pretty simple, consider the following time series for the EWC and EWA ETF's.
 A quick CADF test tells us that they do conintegrate.
-We can verify this by ploting their time series values on a scatter plot, with EWC(t) on the x-axis, and EWA(t) on the y-axis.
+We can verify this by plotting their time series values on a scatter plot, with EWC(t) on the x-axis, and EWA(t) on the y-axis.

 ![Linear Regression Demo](./images/Linear%20Regression%20DEMO.png)

 In theory, the actual price point values of our time series should be close to, and hover around the value of the least squares regression we ran.
 (Since our time series value conintegrate).
 This means that we expect the price to mean revert around this regression line.
-Thefore, to generate a stationary series we use the following equation.
+Therefore, to generate a stationary series we use the following equation.